Transporting vehicle loads safely – guidance on the rules

 Part 4 of the new guidance provides detail on netting and sheeting loads and clearly states that users must sheet and/or net their loads to stop them from bouncing upwards on open vehicles unless the load is secured by other means.
 In part 1 of the guide, under the section – what a load securing system is – it states this can consist of the structure of the vehicle or trailer.

-Consider what steps are needed to ensure that you comply with the law in this area at all times.
+Consider what steps are needed to ensure that you always comply with the law in this area at all times.
 This means that individuals must risk assess their load and take appropriate steps to ensure that the load and the way it is secured does not present a risk of danger or nuisance to others.

 This includes considering whether a load needs to be sheeted, or otherwise restrained, in order to be secure.